KylanZzz/OOD-assignment-4/res/README.txt

 ***Stock Program***

 Features:
+--IMPORTANT--
+All input (Ticker symbols, portfolio names, etc.) are CASE INSENSITIVE!

 --Examine Gain/Loss For a Stock--
 The application allows users to calculate the gain or loss of a stock over a specified period based on its closing prices.
-All calculations use the closing price, not the adjusted closing price.
+All calculations use the adjusted closing price.
 Users are prompted to input the ticker symbol of the stock and the start and end dates for the calculation.
 Note: If the start date has no data, but data is available for some later date up to and including the end date, the calculation will begin from the first available date.
 Note: If both the start date and the end date have data, the gain or loss is calculated over this